-John D. Arwood is President of Arwood Waste, a local waste disposal and demolition company in Jacksonville, FL and Arwood Waste National, a nationwide waste management and portable sanitation provider.
+John D. Arwood is Founder of Arwood Site Services, a local waste disposal and demolition company based in Jacksonville, FL and a nationwide cement, aggregate company.
 Getting his start at a young age collecting, reusing, and recycling glass bottles, scrap metals and wood while working alongside his father, John Arwood learned the foundations that have led to over 30 years of success in the waste disposal and sanitation industry.
 Arwood has always been a forward thinker, an innovator, an entrepreneur who cares about the environment and the people around him.

 In 1978, Arwood was at work with his father, John C. Arwood, at a steel tank manufacturing factory when he realized that much of the scrap metal laying around as trash could be cleaned up and reused.
 With permission, he started collecting the small pieces in five gallon buckets to take home, clean, and sell back to be used again.
 Experiencing success through hard work to accomplish a unique vision sparked something in John Arwood that would drive him from that point forward.